njnagel/Capstone-I/README.md

 Initial descriptives were performed on the data, with distirbutions of the measures below:

 ![alt text](https://github.com/njnagel/Capstone-I/blob/master/img/vardists.png)

+The opiate overdose death rates for all states are presented separately.
+![alt text] (

 Exploratory analysis of the data showed possible relationships between some of the factors, evident in the matrix of scatter plots.